-- <uuid|vmname> Specifies the VM UUID or VM name.
-Mandatory. - --exe <path to executable> Specifies the absolute path of the executable on the guest OS file system.
+- --exe <path to executable> Specifies the absolute path of the executable on the guest OS file system.
 Mandatory. e.g.: C:\Windows\System32\calc.exe. - --timeout <msec> Specifies the maximum time (microseconds) that the executable can run, during which VBoxManage receives its output.
 Optional.
-If unspecified, VBoxManage waits indefinitely for the process to end, or an error occurs. - -E|--putenv <NAME>=<VALUE> Sets/modifies/unsets environment variable(s) in the environment in which the program will run.
+If unspecified, VBox-Manage waits indefinitely for the process to end, or an error occurs. - -E|--putenv <NAME>=<VALUE> Sets/modifies/unsets environment variable(s) in the environment in which the program will run.
 Optional.